 ➜ How to reheat the strawberry dumplings

-The most reliable method of reheating is to steam the strawberry dumplings.
-The cooked cheese dough becomes stiffer as it cools, so I recommend heating the dumplings in a humid environment.
+The best method I've found for reheating strawberry dumplings is steaming them.
+The cooked cheese dough tends to become stiffer as it cools, so reheating the dumplings in a humid environment helps maintain their texture.

 A quicker option is to heat the dumplings in the microwave.
-In this case, place them in a plastic bag with a little water on the inside.
+To do this, place them in a plastic bag with a little water inside.

 You may have heard that we Czechs usually cook with three types of flour.

-One is "hladká", which is the equivalent of all-purpose flour in the US.
-Then we have semi-coarse "polohrubá" and coarse "hrubá" flour.
+One is "Hladká", which is the equivalent of all-purpose flour in the US or plain flour in other countries.
+Then we have semi-coarse "Polohrubá" and coarse "Hrubá" flour.

-If you don't have coarse flour, here's a tip: Replace about a third of the all-purpose flour with fine semolina (farina, cream of wheat).
-I also add a pinch of baking powder, which makes the dough more soft and less chewy.
+- Replace about a third of the all-purpose flour with fine semolina (farina, cream of wheat).

 ➜ Czech Tvaroh substitution

-While tvaroh is a common ingredient in the Czech Republic, it's probably not so easy to find abroad.
+While Tvaroh is a common ingredient in the Czech Republic, it is probably not so easy to find abroad.

 Therefore, I offer some possible substitutes for making the dumplings without tvaroh: Farmers cheese (probably the best substitution), Ricotta cheese, cottage cheese or a common cream cheese with a neutral taste.